Nom Nom logo

 What rights does an emotional support animal have?

-While emotional support animals have more rights than pets, they have fewer rights than service animals.
+While emotional support animals have more rights than your average dog, they have fewer rights than service animals.
 Legally, emotional support animals are allowed in all homes, due to the Federal Fair Housing Amendments Act.
 Even if the apartment or home that is being rented does not allow pets, they are legally required to allow emotional support animals, and the renter cannot be charged an extra fee or deposit (however, they can still be charged for any damage created by the animal).

 Unlike service animals, emotional support animals are not legally required entry anywhere else, such as restaurants and stores.
 However, many business owners are accommodating of those with mental health needs, and are willing to let emotional support animals in; others businesses are unaware of this law, and will let an emotional support animal in regardless.

-What is the process for emotional support animal registration?
+Choosing the right emotional support animal

 If you or anyone you know may be in need of an emotional support animal, pay a visit to a mental health professional for an evaluation.
 There are a ton of wonderful programs connecting adoptable dogs with humans in need of their companionship, should you determine you may need one.